Our pilot projects in Allegheny County, PA are underway in 2018.

 THE MIDWIFE CENTER FOR BIRTH & WOMEN'S HEALTH

-By 2019, each child born at The Midwife Center for Birth and Women's Health of Pittsburgh, PA will receive a gift of five trees planted at selected sites throughout the city and county.
-Plant Five for Life is currently evaluating sites with community collaborators and potential property hosts throughout the city and county most in need of planting in the upcoming year for stormwater management, air quality enhancement, fresh food supplementation, comfort through shade and cooling and community gathering places.
+In 2019, each child born at The Midwife Center for Birth and Women's Health of Pittsburgh, PA will begin to receive a gift of five trees planted at selected sites throughout Allegheny County.
+Plant Five for Life is currently evaluating sites with community collaborators and potential property hosts most in need of planting in the upcoming year for stormwater management, air quality enhancement, fresh food supplementation, comfort through shade and cooling and community gathering places.

 If you would like to contribute to a gift of trees for this pilot, you can do so through our crowdfund or through our 501c3 fiscal sponsor's fundraising page.
 If you are a property owner and would like to host a Plant Five for Life planting please contact us.